Turkey bacon is often praised as a healthier alternative to traditional pork bacon.

-However, since bacon is usually eaten in small serving sizes, none of the vitamins and minerals found in two slices of turkey bacon exceed 10% of the daily value (DV).
+However, since bacon is usually eaten in small serving sizes, none of the vitamins and minerals found in a slice of turkey bacon exceed 10% of the daily value (DV).

 Additionally, most bacon — whether made from turkey or pork — contains added sugar unless it’s labeled as “no sugar added.”

-Many, but not all, turkey and pork bacon products also contain synthetic preservatives — especially nitrates or nitrites — which slow spoilage, enhance the pink color of the meat and contribute to taste (4).
+Turkey and pork bacon products also contain preservatives — especially nitrates or nitrites — which slow spoilage, enhance the pink color of the meat and contribute to taste (

-Natural or organic products cannot use chemical preservatives, so they often contain celery powder — a natural source of nitrates — as a preservative instead (5).
+Natural or organic products cannot use synthetic preservatives, so they often contain celery powder — a natural source of nitrates — as a preservative instead (5).

-Summary Turkey bacon is a leaner alternative to traditional bacon.
-However, most varieties contain added sugar and chemical preservatives — unless indicated otherwise.
+Turkey bacon is a leaner alternative to traditional bacon.
+However, most varieties contain added sugar and synthetic preservatives — unless indicated otherwise.